Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 Thousands took to the streets of Gaza as the cease-fire took hold at 2 a.m.
 Young men waved Palestinian and Hamas flags, passed out sweets, honked horns and set off fireworks.
 Celebrations also broke out overnight in east Jerusalem and across the occupied West Bank.
 Israel captured all three territories in the 1967 war and the Palestinians want them for their future state.

-An open-air market in Gaza City that was closed throughout the war reopened and shoppers could be seen stocking up on fresh tomatoes, cabbage and watermelons.
+An open-air market in Gaza City that was closed throughout the war reopened, and shoppers stocked up on fresh tomatoes, cabbage and watermelons.
 Workers in orange traffic vests swept up rubble from surrounding roads.

 “Life will return, because this is not the first war, and it will not be the last war,” said shop owner Ashraf Abu Mohammad.
 “The heart is in pain, there have been disasters, families wiped from the civil registry, and this saddens us.
 But this is our fate in this land, to remain patient.”

-There was little to celebrate in the hard-hit northern town of Beit Hanoun, where residents, many of whom had lost loved ones, surveyed wrecked homes.
+There was little to celebrate in the hard-hit northern town of Beit Hanoun.
+Residents, many of whom had lost loved ones, surveyed wrecked homes.

 “We see such huge destruction here, it’s the first time in history we’ve seen this,” said Azhar Nsair.
 “The cease-fire is for people who didn’t suffer, who didn’t lose their loved ones, whose homes were not bombed.”

+Rescue workers were still recovering bodies from areas that had been too dangerous to enter.
+Five were collected Friday in the southern Gaza town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

 Like the three previous wars, the latest round of fighting ended inconclusively.
-Israel claimed it inflicted heavy damage on Hamas with hundreds of bruising airstrikes but once again was unable to halt the rockets.
+Israel claimed it inflicted heavy damage on Hamas but once again was unable to halt the rockets.

-Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak.
+Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak, and from years of blockade by Egypt and Israel.

-At least 243 Palestinians were killed, including 66 children, with 1,910 people wounded, according to the Gaza Health Ministry, which does not list the numbers of fighters and civilians.
-Twelve people were killed in Israel, including a 5-year-old boy and 16-year-old girl.

-In Gaza, rescue workers were still recovering bodies from areas that had been too dangerous to enter.
-Five were collected Friday in the southern town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

 The fighting began May 10, when Hamas militants in Gaza fired long-range rockets toward Jerusalem.
 The barrage came after days of clashes between Palestinian protesters and Israeli police at Al-Aqsa.
 Heavy-handed police tactics at the compound, and the threatened eviction of dozens of Palestinian families by Jewish settlers had inflamed tensions.

-The competing claims to Jerusalem lie at the heart of the conflict and have repeatedly triggered bouts of violence.
+Competing claims to Jerusalem, one of the most volatile issues in the decades-old conflict, have repeatedly triggered bouts of violence.

 The cease-fire was brokered by neighboring Egypt after the U.S. pressed Israel to wind down the offensive.
 U.S. Secretary of State Antony Blinken plans to visit the region “to discuss recovery efforts and working together to build better futures for Israelis and Palestinians.” the State Department said.

-Hamas and other militant groups fired over 4,000 rockets at Israeli cities, launching them from civilian areas.
+Hamas and other militant groups fired over 4,000 rockets at Israeli cities.
 Dozens landed as far north as the bustling commercial capital of Tel Aviv.

-Israel, meanwhile, carried out hundreds of airstrikes, targeting what it said was Hamas’ military infrastructure.
+Israel, meanwhile, carried out hundreds of airstrikes.
+A senior Israeli army official said Israel hit 1,600 “military targets” during the 11-day conflict.

 President Joe Biden welcomed the cease-fire.
 He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.